-If and when Conan 2.x is released (Not expected in 2018) the level of compatibility with Python 2 may be reduced further.
+If and when Conan 2.x is released, the level of compatibility with Python 2 may be reduced further.

 We encourage you to upgrade to Python 3 as soon as possible.
 However, if this is impossible for you or your team, we would like to know it.
 Please give feedback in the Conan issue tracker or write us to info@conan.io.